urql-graphql/urql/docs/guides.md

 };
 ```

-so now that we have the methods to refresh our token
+Now that we have a way to refresh our token
 we can transform the previous exchange to handle the
-returned promise.
+promise that the `refreshToken` function will return.

 ```js
 import { pipe, fromPromise, map } from 'wonka';